entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Cloutier (1991a); Friedman (2007), Character 71.

 > - Characters D14 (Deleted characters) in 'early gnathostome phylogeny dataset'.
-> - Castiello (2018): "This character is problematic because it is not clear how it is possible to distinguish the submandibulars from the branchiostegals (which presence or absence is considered in character 280."
+> - Castiello (2018): "This character is problematic because it is not clear how it is possible to distinguish the submandibulars from the branchiostegals (which presence or absence is considered in Character 280."

 > - The coding of *Qujingodus* is ?.

 143. Internasal pits: absent (0), one large pit (1), shallow pits with midline ridge (2), deep pear-shaped pits (3)
-> Friedman (2007), Character 91; Lu *et al.* (2016), character 120; Clement et al. (2018), character 119.
+> Friedman (2007), Character 91; Lu *et al.* (2016), Character 120; Clement et al. (2018), Character 119.
-> Lu *et al.* (2016), character 120; Clement et al. (2018), character 119.
+> Lu *et al.* (2016), Character 120; Clement et al. (2018), Character 119.
 > - Characters 386 and 387 in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is 3.